bednarikjan/bednarikjan.github.io/_posts/2015-08-08-3D_model_estimation_from_2D_image.md

 <h2>System overview</h2>
 <p>
-As the input a couple of camera images of the scene taken from different locations is required while all of the images must contain a chessboard printed on the paper placed somewher in the scene.
-The application then lets you draw four arbitrarily placed points in the scene and then visdually define the object volume.
+As the input a couple of camera images of the scene taken from the different locations is required while all of the images must contain a chessboard printed on the paper placed somewher in the scene.
+The application then lets you draw four arbitrarily placed points in the scene and then visually define the object volume.
 Multiple objects can be drawn in one image.
 </p>

 <h2>How it works?</h2>